 During their lifetime, the Spohrs received support and praise from the community about their oasis.
 Since their deaths, the property has passed to a trust, which aims to share the beauty and serenity of the Spohr’s work with the public.

-Now visitors can enjoy the quiet beauty of the woodlands and gardens, steppingbutterfly purple flower cape cod island away from the bustle of summer on the Cape to enjoy the hundreds of perennials, trees, shrubs, and unique artifacts of the Spohr Gardens.
+Now visitors can enjoy the quiet beauty of the woodlands and gardens, stepping away from the bustle of summer on the Cape to enjoy the hundreds of perennials, trees, shrubs, and unique artifacts of the Spohr Gardens.
+Check their Calendar for more happenings and upcoming events.

 Butterflies at the Spohr Gardens